 CONSTRUCTION ACCIDENTS

-Construction work is one of the most dangerous jobs in our world.
-Sometimes employers, general contractors, and building owners will decide to cut corners to save money rather than ensure the well-being of their workers.
-If a construction site has unsafe conditions it can also be a danger to innocent bystanders and pedestrians where serious injuries or even death can occur as a result.
+Construction work is arguably one of the most dangerous jobs in the entire world.
+Many times accidents occur because employers, general contractors, and building owners will cut corners to save money rather than ensure the well-being of their workers on construction sites.
+Often times it is not only the workers who are at risk.
+Unsafe conditions can also be a danger to innocent bystanders and pedestrians where serious injuries or even death can occur as a result of failing to meet basic expectations to keep everyone safe.

-According to the 2024 annual report from NYCOSH (New York Committee for Occupational Safety and Health) the construction fatality rate increased 2.7% percent in New York City from 11.2 deaths per 100,000 workers to 11.5 per 100,000 workers in 2022.
+According to the 2024 annual report from the New York Committee for Occupational Safety and Health (known as “NYCOSH”), the construction accident fatality rate increased approximately 2.7% percent in New York City from about eleven (11) deaths per 100,000 workers to almost twelve (12) per 100,000 workers in 2022.

 Construction Accidents